 Sue: This is what would have happened to Chris Moyles if he’d stayed in hospital radio.

-Kara has employed an assassin to take out Davros…
+Kara has employed an assassin to eliminate Davros.

 Sue: It’s Champions man!

 Orcini is accompanied by his squire, Bostock.

 Sue: Is that his Baldrick?
 Is he a sex slave?
 It looks like he’s wearing a collar.